Fluoride-Free Water – Anti-Fluoridation Campaign for Drinking Water in Ireland

-We believe information on the toxic risks of agents used in artificial water fluoridation, which impact on general health and the environment, was not adequately released to the public since water fluoridation began in Ireland.
+We believe information on the toxic risks of agents used in water fluoridation, which impact on general health and the environment, was not adequately released to the public since water fluoridation began in Ireland.

 It is unclear why the compulsory water fluoridation programme allowed over 40 years of toxic fluorides to enter the Irish eco system.
 (There was no express standards for fluorides in environment waters in Ireland until recently. ref: Fluoridation Forum Report 2002, page 180).